-If you have neck pain that lasts longer than 2 weeks to 3 months—or with predominant arm pain or neurological symptoms in your arm or hand—a specific anatomic abnormality is the likely cause of the symptoms, such as a herniated disc, spinal stenosis, cervical degenerative disc disease, or cervical osteoarthritis.
+If you have neck pain that lasts longer than a few weeks or months—or with predominant arm pain or neurological deficits in your arm or hand—an underlying anatomic condition is the likely cause, such as a cervical herniated disc, cervical spinal stenosis, cervical degenerative disc disease, or cervical osteoarthritis.

 Upper back pain

-The 12 vertebral bodies in the upper back that are attached to the rib cage make up the thoracic spine (middle or upper back) are firmly attached to the rib cage at each level, providing a great deal of stability and structural support, protecting the heart, lungs, and other important organs within the chest.
+The 12 vertebrae in the upper back, labeled T1 down to T12, comprise the thoracic spine.
+Each of the thoracic vertebrae are attached to the rib cage, providing a great deal of stability and structural support to protect the heart, lungs, and other important organs within the chest.